core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} builds on OSCORE, and provides end-to-end security of CoAP messages exchanged between members of an OSCORE group, while fulfilling the same security requirements.

-In particular, Group OSCORE protects CoAP requests sent over IP multicast by a CoAP client, as well as multiple corresponding CoAP responses sent over IP unicast by different CoAP servers.
-However, the same security material can also be used to protect CoAP requests sent over IP unicast to a single CoAP server in the OSCORE group, as well as the corresponding responses.
+In particular, Group OSCORE protects CoAP group requests sent by a CoAP client, e.g. over UDP/IP multicast, as well as multiple corresponding CoAP responses sent as (IP) unicast by different CoAP servers.
+However, the same security material can also be used to protect CoAP requests sent over (IP) unicast to a single CoAP server in the OSCORE group, as well as the corresponding responses.

 Group OSCORE ensures source authentication of all messages exchanged within the OSCORE group, by means of two possible methods.